7 Supplements That Actually Work for Blood Sugar Control: My 22-Year Guide

 Phase 3: Optimization (Month 3)

-Complete your stack with supplements that provide additional benefits but are not essential for basic blood sugar control.
+Complete your stack with supplements that provide additional benefits:

 Safety Guidelines and Important Warnings